A border community, ICE at odds over release of detainees with covid

 “In addition, the individual’s sponsor, should they have one, and the Imperial County public health officials are notified,” she added.
 The agency would not say who it notified.

-Imperial County officials gave a different account, saying ICE did not notify them they were releasing people with covid.
+Imperial County officials gave a different account, saying ICE did not notify them they were releasing people with covid-19.

 “The unknown release of COVID positive nonresidents of the County is definitely a concern for the health of our community, but in recognizing that these individuals are in need of humanitarian aid, the County of Imperial took action,” Rebecca Terrazas-Baxter, the county’s intergovernmental relations director, said in a statement.